AnsonHiu/WebSearcher/README.md

 The Data project deals with retrieving data (usually from the database, or calling external sources to return data used for calculation)

 ## Outstanding issues
-- [ ] Setup AWS Secrets Manager for sensitive config data,
+- [ ] Setup AWS Secrets Manager for sensitive config data

 ## Possible Improvements
  - [ ] Implement GoogleApiFactory to return a singleton ApiService instance